 When the TSB investigates an accident, no federal department except the Department of National Defense and the Royal Canadian Mounted Police may investigate for the purpose of making findings as to the causes and contributing factors of the accident.

-Transport Canada and the National Energy Board may investigate for any other purpose, such as regulatory infractions.
+Transport Canada and the Canadian Energy Regulator may investigate for any other purpose, such as regulatory infractions.

 The TSB, a leader in its field, shares knowledge and experience with the international transportation safety community to advance transportation safety worldwide.
 The Agency also participates in foreign investigations to represent Canadian interests and, occasionally, to provide investigation services (see International collaboration).